elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 # Elasticsearch::Persistence

-Persistence layer for Ruby domain objects in Elasticsearch, using the Repository and ActiveRecord patterns.
+Persistence layer for Ruby domain objects in Elasticsearch, using the Repository pattern.

 ## Compatibility